jin-li/DLFR_SU/SU_analysis/SerpentSensitivityDataProcessMatlabWindows/README.md

 # Usage (For Windows Users)
 ## Download
-Download this directory and put it in a directory that you can access, for example, put it in "C:\Users\LI Jin\Documents\MATLAB".
+Download this folder and put it in a directory that you can access, for example, put it in "C:\Users\LI Jin\Documents\MATLAB".
 ## Modify Index Directory
-The directory "\indexm" atores necessary index files for the code.
+The folder "\indexm" stores necessary index files for the code.
 You should add its path to "initialize.m".
 For example, if "\indexm"'s path is "C:\Users\LI Jin\Documents\MATLAB\SerpentSensitivityDataProcessMatlabWindows\indexm",
 substitute the 11th line of "initialize.m" with
 > indexdir='C:\Users\LI Jin\Documents\MATLAB\SerpentSensitivityDataProcessMatlabWindows\indexm'